honeymustard/azure-functions-v3/README.md

 ## Deploy functions to Azure with Github Actions
 * Download publish settings from Azure Function in Azure Portal
 * Paste publish settings in a Github secret, call it AZURE_FUNCTIONAPP_PUBLISH_PROFILE
-* View example action workflow [Azure.yml](.github/workflows/azure.yml)
+* View example action workflow [Azure.yml](.github/workflows/azure.yml), update application name
-* Commit and push to main branch
+* Deploy by committing to main branch
+* All functions can be monitored in Azure Portal

 ## Related documentation
 * [Azurite](https://github.com/Azure/Azurite)